pingcap/tipb/README.md

 + `git checkout v0.5`

 ### Generate go and rust code.
-We generate all go codes in pkg folder and rust in src folder.
+We generate all go code in pkg folder and rust in src folder.

 + `make go`
 + `make rust`